 Throughout three seasons in Montreal, Drouin experienced a rollercoaster of play.
 In season one, he started off slow but had decent if not underwhelming totals.
 He finished with 13 goals and 46 points, both reduced scoring numbers compared to his previous season in Tampa Bay.

 In year two, Drouin started relatively hot, putting together strong scoring totals up through December.
 Then, he suddenly hit a wall, disappearing from the scoresheet.
 As best said by Jared Book of habseyesontheprize:

 In the last 26 games, he had one goal and six assists for seven points.
 But perhaps more damaging than the pure point totals is that those seven points came in three games, meaning he was held pointless in 23 of his last 26 games.

 After these struggles, Drouin’s role in Montreal has soured.
 He became a bit of a social pariah as the Canadiens painfully slid out of playoff contention.
 While it is unfair to put the collapse solely on his shoulders, he still failed to contribute in a meaningful way to keep them in the hunt.

-By the end of the season, you could see Sergachev gaining confidence in his role with the franchise.
+By the end of this shortened season, you could see Sergachev gaining confidence in his role with the franchise.
 He started making those beautiful end to end skating plays that one would expect from a veteran player, not a 20-year-old defenseman.

-When you consider that he is only 21 years old, one can only be excited about Sergachev’s future, especially for a Lightning franchise that desperately needed some young defensive talent.
+When you consider that he is only 22 years old in June, one can only be excited about Sergachev’s future, especially for a Lightning franchise that desperately needed some young defensive talent.
 He has the full toolkit to become an elite player, and by the time he turns 25, Sergachev could be seen as a top-tier defenseman alongside the likes of Victor Hedman.